sofiasangrar/natural-deduction/README.md

 # natural-deduction
-A proof checker for tree-sale natural deduction proofs
+A proof checker for tree-style natural deduction proofs